hargoniX/master/thesis/thesis.typ

 of ground types $S(x)$ that each type variable may be instantiated with.

 Using this solution $S$, we can monomorphize the original problem that gave rise to the constraint system.
-Similar to constraint collection this step uses a function $"M"$ on types and values and performs transformations on constant declarations.
+Similar to constraint collection this step uses a function $"M"$ on types and terms and performs transformations on constant declarations.

 #let mon(e) = $"M"(#e)$